 What?
 Epic Success!

-My heart leapt.
+My heart leaped.
 I had gotten through after all.

 There seems to be something special about the written word.
-I heard of one CEO who kept a Brag Folder in his desk of all the nice things people had said about he and his leadership.
+I heard of one CEO who kept a Brag Folder on his desk of all the nice things people had said about him and his leadership.
 When he was feeling down and discouraged, he would take it out and review it.
 It always lifted his spirits.

 After my grandmother died, I found a note I had written to her describing all the reasons I loved her.